Multi-modal Speech Transformer Decoders: When Do Multiple Modalities Improve Accuracy?: Results and Discussion

 We also compare our model to two Whisper models that are of similar size as ours.
 Although our model is only trained on about 4k hours of audio (per-training and fine-tuning combined), which is less than 1\% of Whisper's training set, it shows better performance by harnessing multi-modal capabilities.
 This suggests leveraging more modalities can optimize performance even with a limited amount of data.
+Since Whisper models are able to accept prompts, we also consider comparing to the prompted Whisper (as shown in Table~\ref{tab:3eq_SNR}, Whisper + OCR prompt).
+However, the performance degraded when prompted with OCR texts, we suspect this is because Whisper models suffer more from hallucination problem when provided with a prompt.

 {\bf SlideAVSR}: Based on previous 3-Equations experiments, image data with more text tends to perform better with explicit representation.
 Therefore, we similarly conduct OCR-based experiments on SlideAVSR.
 As shown in Table~\ref{tab:slideavsr_res}, adding extra OCR modality ($\textrm{O}_{\textrm{ALL}}$+A$\rightarrow$T) shows an average relative benefit of +1.4\%, which confirms that adding OCR improves overall recognition performance.